sourcegraph/handbook/content/engineering/distribution/index.md

 ### Urgent customer incidents

+If you think that an incident might be impacting more than just one customer, please follow the guidance in the [incident process](https://about.sourcegraph.com/handbook/engineering/incidents).

+Otherwise, if the incident is isolated to one customer (whether that be a managed instance or a self-hosted deployment) please proceed as follows.

-You can send an urgent notification to the engineer directly from Slack utilizing the following command: `/genie alert "ce/p1: Customer XYZ systems are impaired #12345" for distribution-support`.
+For out of hours (or if in doubt and in need of urgent Distribution support) you can send an urgent notification to the engineer directly from Slack utilizing the following command: `/genie alert "ce/p1: Customer XYZ systems are impaired #12345" for distribution-support`.
 If the engineer is unable, a message will be send to the rest of the team.
+Please provide a link to an [issue](https://about.sourcegraph.com/handbook/ce/customer_issues) in any message.

-Please provide a link to an [issue](https://about.sourcegraph.com/handbook/ce/customer_issues) in the message.
+During hours, please message us in Slack in the [Distributioneers channel](https://sourcegraph.slack.com/archives/CJX299FGE) and tag `@distribution-support`.
+Please provide a link to an [issue](https://about.sourcegraph.com/handbook/ce/customer_issues) in any message.

 Find out [how we cover on-call](#on-call-Support).